fadiakhaledd/Packet-Analyzer/README.md

        return 0;
     }

+5. Make sure that the input file is placed in the same folder with the (main.cpp) file.
-5. Build and run the program using your C++ development environment.
+6. Build and run the program using your C++ development environment.
-6. The parsed packets will be saved to the specified output file.
+7. The parsed packets will be saved to the specified output file.

 ##  UML Diagram
 ![UML Diagram](uml_diagram.jpg)